BECOME A LEADER WITH THE Y!

-During these weekly meeting teens will develop skills through team building & leadership exercises, creative problem solving exercises, career development workshops, as well as low ropes courses, and other physical activities.
+During these meetings teens will develop skills through team building & leadership exercises, creative problem-solving exercises, career development workshops, as well as low ropes courses, and other physical activities.

 A strong component of the Teen Leaders program is volunteer service.
 Volunteer service, whether organized by the club or done individually by the leader, is a requirement to belong to the program.
 It is the belief of the program that volunteer service provides a perfect platform for education through engagement and can help leaders learn more about their community, others and themselves.